 3.36 Consultation and engagement on the Council Plan priorities and draft budget proposals took place during November and December 2023.
-This included an online public consultation, an all-Member briefing on 18 October, review by all Scrutiny Committees during November and by key stakeholders (partners, voluntary sector, business representatives) at the event on 7 December 2024.
-The full details, as set out in Appendix 9, will be considered by the Performance and Finance Scrutiny Committee on 24 January.
-On 30th January, Cabinet will consider the draft 2024/25 budget before it is presented to full County Council on 16 February 2024.
-Cabinet have considered the feedback to date and no changes to the Council Plan priorities or the 2024/25 budget proposals have been made as a result.
+This included an online public consultation, an all-member briefing on 18 October, review by all Scrutiny Committees during November and by key stakeholders (partners, voluntary sector, business representatives) at the event on 7 December 2024.
+The full details, as set out in Appendix 9, were considered by the Performance and Finance Scrutiny Committee (PFSC) on 24 January.
+On 30 January, the Cabinet considered the draft 2024/25 budget prior to it being presented to full County Council on 16 February 2024.
+The Cabinet has considered the feedback to date, including comments from PFSC, as set out in Annex 4, and no changes to the Council Plan priorities or the 2024/25 budget proposals have been made as a result.